sahasgt/conncar/README.md

 # conncar
 # 09 Feb 2018 SGT U
-# This project is replaced by some other concept of objectIdentification using Machine Learnig
+# This project is replaced by some other concept of objectIdentification using Machine Learning (dl4j)